-The goal is to read 1,000 books with your child before he or she starts kindergarten.
+The goal of 1,000 Books Before Kindergarten is to read 1,000 books with your child before starting school.
 Can you do it?
 If you read just one book each day, that is 365 books a year.
-You can reread favorite books.
-Just keep track of how many books you read on a reading log or our online reading program, and you will see them adding up fast.
+You can reread your favorite books as much as you want.
+Just keep track of how many books you read, and you will see them adding up fast.
 If you attend library storytimes, you can count those books, too.

 In addition to the intrinsic rewards of reading together, your child can get a sticker from the librarian’s desk each time you read another 100 books.
-Take a photo of your child at our 1000 Books wall.
-After completing 500 and 1000 books, your child will get to choose a free book to keep.
+Please take a photo of your child on our 1000 Books wall.
+After completing 200, 500, 700, and 1000 books, your child will get to choose a free book to keep.

 This program promotes reading to children, encourages families to use the library, and supports the development of early literacy skills to give children the best chance at academic success.
 The program is made possible through a K-LINK Grant from USD 383 and additional funding from the Manhattan Library Association.

 Call us at (785) 776-4741 ext.
 400, or email@example.com.